spacebanana420/tanuki/README.md

 [Full configuration information](doc/config.md)

-To play games and manage your data, you need to add game and data entries to your ```config.txt```, which is automatically created where the jar is.
+To play games and manage your data, you need to add game and data entries to your ```config.txt```, which is automatically created where Tanuki is.

 You can configure this file from within the launcher, or you can manually write your config text file.

-The configuration also supports settings for command execution, etc.
+Many more settings are available in the configuration documentation.

 ### Config example: